RnLe/DeepRecall/docs/ARCHITECTURE/GUIDE_DESKTOP.md

 VITE_API_URL=https://deeprecall-production.up.railway.app
 ```

 > **Note**: Desktop executables are always built against the production stack.
 If you need to run against staging/local services, edit `.env.local` before building—there is no runtime switch.
+The Electric proxy path must include `/api/electric/v1/shape` so the client receives shape feeds via the Next.js API.

 ### Build-time Embedding